NethServer/nethsecurity-docs/objects.rst

    - In the ``Name`` field, enter a descriptive name for your domain set
    - Use only letters and numbers; spaces and special characters are not allowed
-   - Choose a name that clearly identifies the purpose or group of domains
+   - Choose a name that clearly identifies the purpose of the group of domains

 3. Select IP version: